 Barge cruising in France is very popular.
-Vastly different to river cruising and ocean cruising, barge cruising has steadily gained in popularity since the 1980s.
-This unique way to travel highlights some of France’s least visited regions, offers incredible gastronomic experiences, and allows for a slow paced trip with plenty of activity.
+Vastly different from river cruising and ocean cruising, barge cruising has steadily gained in popularity since the 1980s.
+This unique way to travel highlights some of France’s least visited regions offers incredible gastronomic experiences and allows for a slow-paced trip with plenty of activity.

 The canals of France get far less recognition than the European rivers, but their history is just as important.
-Over 3,000 kilometres of canals crisscross France.
+Over 3,000 kilometers of canals crisscross France.

 Many of the canals were built in the 16th and 17th centuries, when the roads were extraordinarily primitive, as ways to transport grains and coal from village to village and into Paris.

-Women and horses helped to pull the barges along by way of walking alongside the locks, hence the well-travelled footpaths that line the canals.
+Women and horses helped to pull the barges along by way of walking alongside the locks, hence the well-traveled footpaths that line the canals.

-Canals fell largely by the wayside at the advent of the railroad, and were almost forgotten.
-In the 1960s, many of France’s inland waterways were “discovered” by hippie travellers, and over the last fifteen to twenty years the barge cruising industry has become as luxurious – if not more luxurious – as the river cruising industry.
+Canals fell largely by the wayside at the advent of the railroad and were almost forgotten.
+In the 1960s, many of France’s inland waterways were “discovered” by hippie travelers, and over the last fifteen to twenty years the barge cruising industry has become as luxurious – if not more luxurious – as the river cruising industry.

 What is Barge Cruising?

-Barge cruising means enjoying the road less travelled.
-Unlike the river cruising season, which goes all year around, barge cruising in France is usually between April and October.
+Barge cruising means enjoying the road less traveled.
+Unlike the river cruising season, which goes all year round, barge cruising in France is usually between April and October.
 Popular areas to barge include Burgundy, Canal du Midi, Alsace & Lorraine, the Loire Valley, Champagne, Gascony, Picardy, and Bordeaux.

 Depending on your interests, you can experience springtime – and an explosion of flowers – along the Canal du Midi or late harvest season in Burgundy.